-- Prosthetic devices (other than dental) Replace all or part of a body part or function.
+Devices (other than dental) that replace all or part of a body part or function.
 These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
-Includes certain supplies related to prosthetic devices, and repair and/or replacement if needed. - Orthotic appliances devices (such as a brace or splint) for supporting, immobilizing, or treating muscles, joints, or bones that are weak, deformed, or injured.
-They are used over a period of time, and are usually fitted, designed or fashioned for a particular individual's use. - Orthopedic footwear Shoes that are specifically designed to support or accommodate the mechanics and structure of the foot, ankle and leg. - Coverage also includes certain services following cataract removal or cataract surgery.
-(See "Vision Care" later in this section for more detail.)
+Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
+Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.